dgymjol/tw-text/run_on_video/README.md

-Similarly to Moment-DETR, we also provide CLIP-features only pretrained model to support the users to try model on their own datasets.
+Similarly to Moment-DETR, we also provide CLIP-features only pretrained model to support the users to try QD-DETR on their own datasets.

 To run, install below packages and
 ```